Part of a series on my favourite walking routes in the Maritimes.

 Length: About 10 km, from Start to Finish between the towns, and it’s easy to add or remove a km or two depending on diversions.

 Surface: Firm gravel trail, minimal grades and slopes.

 Public Transit: none

-Parts of this walk are pretty exposed, so keep an eye on the weather and dress appropriately – the summer sun can be stronger than you think, and the winter winds off the harbour can freeze your eyeballs.
+Parts of this walk are pretty exposed, so keep an eye on the weather and dress appropriately – the summer sun can be stronger than you think, and the winter winds can chill right through to your bones.
 The walking surfaces are usually fine, just be careful of ice in winter.
 There can be some muddy stretches just after a heavy rain, but other than that, for the most part you can walk this route in running shoes or light trail shoes most of the year.